 Annual and Lifetime Aggregate Limits Annual Limit Lifetime Limit

 • Loan Fees: A loan origination fee of 1.057% will be assessed based on the total accepted gross Federal Direct Unsubsidized loan amount for loans originated on or after October 1, 2020.
-A loan origination fee of 4.228% will be assessed based on the total accepted gross Graduate PLUS loan amount for loans originated on or after October 1, 2020.
+A loan origination fee of 4.228% will be assessed based on the total accepted gross Federal Direct Graduate PLUS loan amount for loans originated on or after October 1, 2020.
+These fees can change as of October 1, 2026.

 • Interest: Interest begins accruing for the borrower when funds are disbursed.
-The interest rate for the 2024-2025 year for the Federal Direct Unsubsidized loan is fixed through repayment at 8.08%.
-The interest rate for the 2024-25 year for the Graduate PLUS loan is fixed through repayment at 9.08%.
-View the interest rates on federal student loans first disbursed before July 1, 2024.
+The interest rate for the 2025-2026 year for the Federal Direct Unsubsidized loan is fixed through repayment at 7.94%.
+The interest rate for the 2025-26 year for the Federal Direct Graduate PLUS loan is fixed through repayment at 8.94%.
+View the interest rates.
+Interest rates are for federal student loans first disbursed on or after July 1, 2025 and before July 1, 2026.

 • Grace Period: Each borrower has a six-month grace period for the Federal Direct Unsubsidized loan.
 The grace period must be used before the borrower is eligible for deferment or forbearance.

 • Repayment: Borrowers using a standard repayment plan have up to 10 years to repay this loan.
-There are many repayment plan options to research and consider.
+There are repayment plan options to research and consider.
 Each borrower will go into repayment six months following graduation, withdrawal, or reducing to less than half-time enrollment status unless the borrower qualifies for an economic hardship deferment.
+Please note that borrowers may have already used a grace period if they left school and returned at a later date or for loans for prior programs they were enrolled in.

 Click here to access the Federal Student Aid Estimator